harrysarson/signaloid-aerofoil/README.md

 I found it easiest to compile and run the program locally using

-    gcc src/main.c -lm -Wall -Wextra -fsanitize=undefined -Wvla -DLOCAL -fsanitize=undefined;
+    gcc src/main.c -lm -Wall -Wextra -fsanitize=undefined -Wvla -DLOCAL -fsanitize=undefined

-Then, once I was happy with the result of running locally, I committed my changes, pushed to github and ran the program on Signaloid via the "Repositories" tab.
+Once I was happy with the result of running locally, I committed, pushed to github and ran the program on Signaloid via the "Repositories" tab.
-This gave me quick feedback on syntax or logical errors.
+Local builds gave me quick feedback on syntax and logical errors.
 If I were to work further on this project I would automate the process of checking for logical errors via writing unit tests.
-This would save me from manually inspecting the programs output each time.
+This would save me the work of manually inspecting the programs output after each run.

-As well as running `gcc` I also ran `g++`.
-You get better compiler errors and warnings when in c++ mode.
+As well as running `gcc` I also ran `g++` as you get better compiler errors and warnings when in c++ mode.

 ### Output